yoichiro/chromeos-filesystem-cifs/docs/code_structure.md

 Each event handler is assigned by the assignEventHandlers() function.

+#### Mount button click event

+When this event fired, the onClickedBtnMount() function is called.
+The window.js file doesn't have any process to mount the SMB server.
+Instead, this event handler delegates the actual process to the background page represented by the background.js file.
+For instance, the onClickedBtnMount() function sends a message to the background page.
+The message has key/value pairs: type:"mount" and other information to log in which was filled in each field by the user.

 There are two patterns of the interaction for mounting.
 One is that a user fills in a shared resource name.
 Another one is that a user doesn't fill in a shared resource name.
 For the first case, the following interaction occurs:

 1. The window.js sends the message which has type:"mount" and other information (of course, including the shared resource name) needed to log in to the background.js.